frimpongemanuele/darkweb-osint-threat-intelligence/docs/methodology.md

 The methodology shares several principles with the **Cyber Threat Intelligence lifecycle**.

+The mapping below is conceptual and illustrates how the project extends beyond classical intelligence production into operational investigation and response.

 | Project Stage                    | CTI Function                  |
 | -------------------------------- | ----------------------------- |
 | Define intelligence requirements | Direction / Planning          |